Skip to product information

 Patchen was an American poet and novelist who incorporated painting, drawing, and jazz music into his works, which were compared with those of William Blake and Walt Whitman.
 He was a central influence on the San Francisco Renaissance and the Beat Generation, but Bukowski liked his work none-the-less.

-Patchen had a permanent spinal injury 1937 that plaqued him for the rest of his life.
+Patchen had a permanent spinal injury 1937 that plagued him for the rest of his life.
 The condition required multiple surgeries.
 One surgery in 1959 left him with a slipped disc that disabled him for the remainder of his life.
 While the front cover photo at first glance looks like the writer is enjoying himself at poolside, he’s actually in his bedroom confined to his bed.
 He would pass away in 1972.

 This issue featured four Bukowski poems, one of which has not been collected in any Bukowski books to date: